sorana01/AttendanceProject/README.md

 - After setting up the project and Firebase configuration, build the project using `Build -> Rebuild Project`.
 - Run the application on a physical device or an emulator by clicking `Run -> Run 'app'`.

----

-This README provides a clear and concise guide for anyone looking to clone and run your Android Studio project with Firebase integration.